StefansAI/JetCar/docs/Assembly.md

 Mount the servo push rod by gently pressing it over the 2 balls of servo arm and steering rack until it snaps in.
 <br>
 <br><img src="assets/images/assembly/16-Wiring_Diagram.jpg"/><br>
 This is the wiring diagram including optional LED lights.
 The pin assignment shown represents the current connections.
 But they can be completely re-arranged.
-If so, don't forget to change the channel assignemnts in JetCar_Car.py.
+If so, don't forget to change the channel definitions in JetCar_Car.py.
 <br>
 <br><img src="assets/images/assembly/17-power_cable.jpg"/><br>
 The right angle USB cable will be used as power cable.